ZubairMohamed/WebjetUI/README.md

 TO DO

 ## How can I see WebjetUI?
-TO DO
+A deployed version of the site can be accessed at https://webjetui.netlify.app/

 ## Design Decisions and Limitations
 - This project uses Vite to bootstrap and build the React project.
 There are other tools available to do this like create react app etc.

 #### React + Vite